pantor/inja/README.md

 ## Integration

 Inja is a headers only library, which can be downloaded in the releases or directly from the `src/` folder.
-Inja uses json by nlohmann as its single dependency, so make sure that it is included before inja. json can be downloaded.
+Inja uses json by nlohmann as its single dependency, so make sure that it is included before inja. json can be found [here](https://github.com/nlohmann/json/releases).

 ```c++
 #include "json.hpp"